© Nicholas Moore | Dreamstime.com

 Daytime Tips to Avoid Waking Up at 3 a.m.
 Every Night

 Although a quick snack may help you fall back asleep, it’s better to prevent waking up in the first place.
 If you are waking up regularly at 3 a.m., chances are you suffer from low blood sugar symptoms.
 Signs of low blood sugar include:

 - Irritability, light-headedness, dizziness, or brain fog if meals are missed

 - Lack of appetite or nausea in the morning

 - Energy crash in the afternoon

 A diet that stabilizes blood sugar levels by day will also sustain you during the night.
-To remedy your low blood sugar symptoms so you can sleep through the night again, consider implementing the following strategies:
+To remedy your low blood sugar symptoms so you can sleep through the night again, avoid foods that lower blood sugar and consider implementing the following strategies: